-Driving While Intoxicated (DWI) in New York can have serious consequences, including jail time, fines and the suspension of your license.
-But how long a DUI affects your insurance may be what you want to understand.
+A conviction for Driving While Intoxicated (DWI) in New York can have serious consequences, including jail time, fines and the suspension of your license.

 The result of a DWI conviction in New York can show up as premium surcharges on your car insurance for several years.
-These surcharges will cause an increase in your premium and higher rates for you to continue to have insurance.
+These surcharges will cause an increase in your car insurance rates.

 - A DWI can stay on your driving record for up to 10 years in New York.

-- Convictions for driving while intoxicated can result in increased insurance rates or revoked insurance, in some cases.
+- DWI convictions can result in increased insurance rates or revoked insurance.

 - You can also face jail time, fines and Driver Responsibility Assessment fees.

-How long does a DWI or DWAI stay on your record in New York when it comes to your driving record and insurance record?
+How long does a DWI or DWAI stay on your record in New York?

 A conviction for Driving While Intoxicated (DWI) stays on your New York driving record for 10 years, according to the New York State Department of Motor Vehicles (DMV).
-If a driver is convicted of the same violation during those 10 years, the driver can receive additional penalties due to that being considered a second or subsequent offense.
+If a driver is convicted of the same violation during that time, the driver can receive additional penalties for the subsequent offense.

-First, it’s important to know the different offenses related to driving while intoxicated or under the influence of drugs in the state.
+First, it’s essential to understand the different offenses related to driving while intoxicated or under the influence of drugs in the state.
 These violations in New York include:

 - Driving While Intoxicated (DWI): BAC of .08 or higher or other evidence of intoxication.